 Hawaiian Airlines: Bringing a surfboard or something similar?
 You can bring it on the flight (for a fee, of course) but you may be able to save by putting more than one in a board bag, as long as the bag weighs less than 50 pounds.

 Southwest Airlines: Have to switch your flight?
-Southwest is the only major airline that doesn’t charge a fee to change your ticket.
+Southwest is the only major airline that doesn’t charge a fee to change your ticket, even if you booked it with rewards.
 You’ll still have to pay any difference in the base price of the ticket, so make sure you find one that’s the same, or close, to the original price.